unsaved/sn-developer/README.md

 To start managing a new source file with snUpload, it usually makes sense to
 1. Make sure it's covered correctly by your .eslintrc.json file(s).
    Add to overrides/files lists or whatever is necessary.
-1. Add an entry to "upadatemap.txt"
+1. Add an entry to "updatemap.txt", unless already covered by a regex entry
-1. Assuming that you don't already have the starting script file, run
+1. Assuming that you don't already have the starting script file locally, run
     ```
     snUpload -r path/to/script.js
     ```